Skip to main content

 Career Spotlights: Meet Our Dental Researchers

-Dental researchers come from a wide variety of professional backgrounds, and study a wide variety of subjects.
-To showcase the opportunities within our field of research, we are showcasing standout NIDCR researchers, their fields of study, and the impact their research may have.
+Dental researchers come from a wide variety of professional backgrounds, and study a broad range of subjects.
+To highlight the opportunities within our field of research, we are showcasing standout NIDCR researchers, their fields of study, and the impact their research may have.

 “A career in cariology relies on many years of study, but it is very rewarding.
 I have been able to collaborate with wonderful communities of people in different parts of the world, all committed to improving the health of children worldwide.”